Bluzzi/Bluzzi/README.md

 Hello!
 I'm Camille Dugas, a passionate full-stack developer since 2016.
 More about me [here](https://camilledugas.me).

 # 📚 Technologies used
-Here is the list of the main technologies I use on a daily basis.
-I work mainly with React, NextJS and NestJS.
+Here is the list of the main technologies I use everyday.
+I mainly work with React, NextJS and NestJS.

 Currently I'm particularly interested by the GraphQL ecosystem and code generation because we shouldn't have to write and maintain documentions anymore, we should rather focus on features.